scidsg/hushline/docs/TERMS.md

 **5. Privacy and Security**

 - **Anonymity:** We prioritize user anonymity and have implemented features to protect your identity.
-- **Data Collection:** We collect minimal data and do not store messages on our servers.
+- **Data Collection:** We collect minimal data and store messages encrypted at rest on our servers.
+Users of the platform may delete messages at any time.
+For more information about the information we collect, [see our database model](https://github.com/scidsg/hushline/blob/main/hushline/model.py).

 **6. Contributions**